MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 To enforce data residency requirements at an organizational level, these policies can be assigned to a subscription.
 After these policies are assigned at a subscription level, users in the given subscription will not be able to create a database or a managed instance with geo-redundant backup storage via Azure portal or Azure PowerShell.

 > [!IMPORTANT]
 > Azure policies are not enforced when creating a database via T-SQL.
-To enforce data residency when creating a database using T-SQL, [use 'LOCAL' or 'ZONE' as input to BACKUP_STORAGE_REDUNDANCY paramater in CREATE DATABASE statement](/sql/t-sql/statements/create-database-transact-sql#create-database-using-zone-redundancy-for-backups).
+To specify data residency when creating a database using T-SQL, [use 'LOCAL' or 'ZONE' as input to BACKUP_STORAGE_REDUNDANCY paramater in CREATE DATABASE statement](/sql/t-sql/statements/create-database-transact-sql#create-database-using-zone-redundancy-for-backups).

 Learn how to assign policies using the [Azure portal](/azure/governance/policy/assign-policy-portal) or [Azure PowerShell](/azure/governance/policy/assign-policy-powershell).